odysseyindia/odyssey-tours/content/english/tim/itineraries/tamil-nadu-the-temple-trail/_index.md

         content: >-
           Madurai is a city of surprises, its food being one of the biggest.
-          Stroll along the area around the Meenakshi temple, and learn about Madurai's customs as you meet shopkeepers, wander through bazaars and nibble on snacks.
-Try a milky jigar-thanda (literally, "cools the heart"), and even a wonderful drink made from cotton seeds!
-Finish off with a meal at a 'mess', with meat and fish to belie Tamil Nadu's vegetarian reputation.
+          Stroll along the area around the Meenakshi temple, and learn about Madurai’s customs as you meet shopkeepers, wander through bazaars and nibble on snacks.
+Try a milky jigar-thanda (literally, “cools the heart”), and even a wonderful drink made from cotton seeds!
+Finish off with a meal at a ‘mess’, with meat and fish to belie Tamil Nadu’s vegetarian reputation.

-          If you're interested, you can also visit the Meenakshi temple for its charming night ceremony, on your own.
+          If you’re interested, you can also visit the Meenakshi temple for its charming night ceremony, on your own.
         date: ''
         etd: ''